Nepiten (Nebivolol Hydrochloride)

 • Coldness or numbness in hands or feet

-• Changes to finger and toe color in response to cold or stress
+• Changes in finger/toe color in response to cold or stress

 • Light-headedness or dizziness when standing up